Global challenges require scalable solutions

 Remote conference call on a red laptop at a cafe

-Join the GFI team every quarter to learn about career opportunities in the alternative protein industry.
+Join the GFI team and a guest speaker every quarter to learn about career opportunities in the alternative protein industry.

 We foster collaboration and support the entire field